goonmandu/cuter-yuki-css/README.md

 # cuter-yuki-css
-A fork of the Krunker Yuki-Aim CSS made by Tae.
+A decluttered and cuter fork of the Krunker Yuki-Aim CSS made by [Tae](https://github.com/whuuayu).